EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

             ROLLBACK TRANSACTION;
         END;

-    /* - Handle the error here, cleanup, et cetera.
+    /* Handle the error here, cleanup, et cetera.
-        - In most cases it is best to bubble up (THROW) the error to the application/client to be displaed to the user and/or logged.
+       In most cases it is best to bubble up (THROW) the error to the application/client to be displayed to the user and logged.
     */
     THROW;
 END CATCH;